i-machine-think/machine-tasks/README.md

 # machine-tasks
 Datasets for compositional learning

 This repository contains several datasets used to evaluate to what extent a system has learned a compositional or systematic solution.

+## Tasks

-Currenty, it contains four tasks.
+Currenty, the repository contains three tasks.

-## SCAN
+### SCAN

 A dataset proposed in [[1]](https://arxiv.org/abs/1711.00350) of mapping simple input instructions to an output sequence, designed to evaluate to what extent a network learns a systematic solution.

-## Lookup-tables
+### Lookup-tables

 A dataset proposed in [[2]](https://arxiv.org/abs/1802.06467) to evaluate compositional learning.

-## LongLookupTables

-An extension to the Lookup-tables task.
-There are several subtasks included in this, meant to test different aspects of compositional learning.
+This library also includes an extention to the lookup table task, which involves lookup tables with more than 3 possibly noisy compositions.
+This LongLookupTables task contains several subtasks:

 -  **Long Lookup Tables**: Lookup tables with training up to 3 compositions
 -  **Long Lookup Tables with Intermediate Noise**: noisy long lookup table where there are multiple start token and only the last one really counts